tldr-pages/tldr/pages/linux/cpufreq-info.md

 > A tool to show CPU frequency information.

-- Show cpufreq kernel information for all CPUs:
+- Show CPU frequency kernel information for all CPUs:

 `cpufreq-info`

-- Show cpufreq kernel information for specified CPU:
+- Show CPU frequency kernel information for the specified CPU:

 `cpufreq-info -c {{cpu_number}}`

-- Show current CPU work frequency in human-readable format, according to the cpufreq core:
+- Show current CPU work frequency in a human-readable format, according to the kernel module:

 `cpufreq-info -f -m`

-- Show current CPU work frequency in human-readable format, by reading it from hardware (only available to root):
+- Show current CPU work frequency in a human-readable format, by reading it from hardware (only available to root):

 `sudo cpufreq-info -w -m`